anasderkaoui/AutoRCX/Fifth session's report.md

 image

 - I tried to actuate the servo motor that we placed the last session on the car, but ran into some issues.
-The servo's turning radius is 0 to 180 degrees, but when in the car it should not reach the extreme values because it is beyond what the car can handle.
-So I had two options, either change the servo's position which I tried but did not get the targeted results, or change the servo's program to only reach a certain value below the max.
+The servo's turning radius is 0 to 180 degrees, but when placed on the frame it should not reach the extreme values because it is beyond what the car can handle.
+So I had two options, either change the servo's placement which I tried but did not get the targeted results, or change the servo's program to only reach a certain value below the max.
 Therefore, I am going to choose the second option since the first one did not work out very well.
-The code Arduino that I modified habve now is :<br />
+The Arduino code that I have now is :<br />

 `// Controlling Speed`